rezakhademix/laravel-docker/README.md

 ```

 1. If you want to initialize database data with a sql file you should create a `docker-entrypoint-initdb.d` folder inside `./mysql` and put your `db.sql` file into it.

-2. Samething abour redis container so you should decide about redis persistent data:(optional)

 #### another way of doing the 2,3: